Search Knowledge Base by Keyword

-- Ensure 6 feet of distance between employees in both back and front of house.
+- Ensure six feet of distance between employees in both the back and front of house.

 - Require cloth facial coverings for employees.
-This is not a substitute for 6–foot social distancing.
+This is not a substitute for six–foot social distancing.

 - Stagger work schedules as much as possible to reduce employee contact with each other.